HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

   * This is incorporated as is into the [CodexRT Planned Phase] profile
 * [mCODE ProcedureIntent]
   * This is incorporated as is into the [CodexRT Course Prescription] profile

+### Value Sets
+* [mCODE Radiotherapy Treatment Location ValueSet]:
+  * This valueset, based on the the work of TG263 is the basis for specifying treatment locations using SNOMEDCT codes and qualifiers
+* [mCODE Cancer Disorder ValueSet]
+  * This valueset is used to specify the reasonCode for radiotherapy in the 9 CodexRT profiles based on ServiceRequests and Procedures

 {% include markdown-link-references.md %}